gui-delfino/gui-delfino.github.io/_pages/about.md

-On this site, you will find my [Publications](https://gui-delfino.github.io/publications/), [Lecture Notes](https://gui-delfino.github.io/teaching/)
+On this site, you will find my [Publications](https://gui-delfino.github.io/publications/), some [Lecture Notes](https://gui-delfino.github.io/teaching/), as well as a list of my recent [Talks](ttps://gui-delfino.github.io/talks/)

 Research Interests